cap-js/docs/java/persistence-services.md

 CAP Java SDK is tested on [PostgreSQL](https://www.postgresql.org/) 15 and supports most of the CAP features.
 Known limitations are:

-1. CAP can create an _initial_ database schema only.
-There is no automatic schema evolution.
-2. No locale specific sorting.
+1. No locale specific sorting.
 The sort order of queries behaves as configured on the database.
-3. Write operations through CDS views are only supported for views that can be [resolved](query-execution#updatable-views) or are [updatable](https://www.postgresql.org/docs/14/sql-createview.html#SQL-CREATEVIEW-UPDATABLE-VIEWS) in PostgreSQL.
+2. Write operations through CDS views are only supported for views that can be [resolved](query-execution#updatable-views) or are [updatable](https://www.postgresql.org/docs/14/sql-createview.html#SQL-CREATEVIEW-UPDATABLE-VIEWS) in PostgreSQL.
-4. The CDS type `UInt8` can't be used with PostgreSQL, as there is no `TINYINT`.
+3. The CDS type `UInt8` can't be used with PostgreSQL, as there's no `TINYINT`.
 Use `Int16` instead.
+4. [Multitenancy](../guides/multitenancy/) and [extensibility](../guides/extensibility/) aren't yet supported on PostgreSQL.

 ### H2 Database